daler/GFFutils_old/README.rst

     for g in missing_cds[:25]:
         print g.attributes.Name[0]

-Ahhhhh . . . a bunch of snoRNAs, tRNAs, etc.  Makes sense!
+A bunch of snoRNAs, tRNAs, etc.

 ``GFFFeatures`` have a ``GFFFeature.tostring()`` method which prints